tlp19/CircuitSimulator-returnSuccess/README.md

     - Install using: ```sudo apt-get install libboost-all-dev```

   - plotsim.m - MatLab program given to plot the results of our simulation

+  - debug.sh - Debugging script that compiles simulator_ac.cpp with debugging instruction for runtime

 List of program files:
   - network_header.hpp